 Airtight Containers: The Secret to Soft and Fresh Madeleines

-Store them in an airtight container within 2 hours of baking.
+- Store your madeleines in an airtight container within two hours of baking.

 Refrigeration vs. Freezing: How to Store Madeleines Overnight